 Bloomsbury Institute's laptop offer is part of our commitment to making higher education accessible to everyone.
-To ensure that students have all they need to complete their studies with us, we pledged to provide a free laptop to every new domestic Bloomsbury Institute student.
+Bloomsbury Institute's laptop offer is part of our commitment to making higher education accessible to everyone.
+To ensure that students have all they need to complete their studies with us, we provide a free laptop to every new enrolled domestic Bloomsbury Institute student to keep indefinitely.

-Travel Bursary
+Monthly Travel Bursary

-Our travel bursary is equivalent to the cost of a Transport for London Travelcard for Zones 1-6 (currently £189).
+Our travel bursary is equivalent to the cost of a Transport for London Travelcard for Zones 1-6.
 The TfL Travelcard allows unlimited use of London Buses, DLR, Overground, Trams, Underground and National Rail services in the capital.
 Bloomsbury Institute students, whose studies are funded by the Student Loans Company, receive an additional £189 as part of their loan payments so that they do not have to worry about the cost of public transport, both to classes and for any other activities.